Smithsonian Campus Master Plan – Phase 1

-- NCPC and the Smithsonian will consider the input received at the Scoping Meeting on December 16, 2014, and through other sources of comments like this website in refining the Alternatives to be evaluated and the environmental factors to be considered in developing the Environmental Assessment.
-Similarly, the Section 106 Process will be conducted to assess the effects of the project on historic resources.
+- NCPC and the Smithsonian considered the input received at the Scoping Meeting on December 16, 2014, and through other sources of comments like this website in refining the Alternatives that were evaluated and the environmental factors that were considered in developing the Environmental Assessment.
+Similarly, the Section 106 Process was conducted to assess the effects of the project on historic resources.

 FUTURE PROJECT DESIGN PROCESS AND EXTERNAL REVIEW – APPROX. 2015 – 2025

 - The Smithsonian will establish internal project steering committees to guide the detailed programming, design and implementation of individual projects.
 The internal process includes review by individual units as well as review by the Smithsonian leadership and Regents.

 - Projects that increase the footprint of federal facilities must receive authorization for those increases from Congress.
 This permission is requested after approval of the project by the Regents, about two years before the start of construction.